IsmailCanMutlu/Book-Recommendation/README.md

 # Book-Recommendation
 Book Recommendation Site develop with Sentiment Analysis using Node.js and Vue.js

+###
+You can find the video introducing the project here: https://youtu.be/Diyfb_yqIo4?si=zDll7qXQsFo1q0Rj

 ## SUMMARY

 In this project, the design and implementation of a system to provide personalized book recommendations and perform emotional analysis of book comments were examined in detail.
 In particular, two key components were focused on: the user-based collaborative filtering algorithm and sentiment analysis.